jrief/django-websocket-redis/docs/usage.rst

 	    if not request.user.is_authenticated():
 	        raise PermissionDenied('Not allowed to subscribe nor to publish on the Websocket!')

+When using this callback function, Websockets opened by a non-authenticated users, will get a **403 - Response Forbidden** error.

-The callback function must be specified using the configuration directive ``WS4REDIS_ALLOWED_CHANNELS``.
+To enable this function in your application, use the configuration directive ``WS4REDIS_ALLOWED_CHANNELS``.

 .. note:: This function must not perform any blocking requests, such as accessing the database!